-I’ve tried Paleo-friendly breads in the past.
+I’ve tried Gluten-free/Paleo breads in the past.
 While I tried to convince myself they tasted just fine, the truth is they had the consistency of a dried out sponge, and the taste (I imagine) was no different than the texture.
 So when I read the recipe for Danielle Walker’s World Famous Sandwich Bread I was reluctant to spend the time and money trying my own hand at mastering a bread that was coconut-flour based.
 But my sister and I pulled a batch of this together in the days following Christmas and I’ve made about 6 loaves since.
 It is truly a winner!
 This bread is light, moist and has a slightly nutty taste which makes it absolutely perfect for dipping in soups during this never-ending cold spell.
 A word to the wise- make two loaves at once and keep one frozen while you make your way through the first!

 Servings: 16; Approximately 75 calories per serving.

 1/4 cup almond milk